 How to Prevent Traffic Accidents?
 Moral Hazard, Inattention, and Behavioral Data

-We use novel sensor data to study drivers' risky phone use behavior and the design of behavior-based insurance contract.
-We first test for moral hazard, and find handheld phone use (``HPU'') to be risky but insensitive to both insurance changes and weather shocks that increase its riskiness.
-However, an experiment with a one-time text-message nudge led to a persistent 15% HPU reduction.
+Risk mitigation is an essential aspect of risk management, but it has largely evaded attention by auto insurers that optimize selective risk-sharing and claim mitigation instead.
+We use novel sensor data to study drivers' risky phone use behavior and how behavior-based insurance contracts can prevent accidents.
+We first measure moral hazard.
+We find handheld phone use (``HPU'') to be risky but insensitive to both insurance changes and weather shocks that increase its riskiness.
+However, an experiment with a one-time text-message warning led to a persistent 15% HPU reduction.
 Drivers' inattention to risk thus limits moral hazard while inducing inefficiently high HPU.
-Based on these evidence, we develop a structural model to separately identify nudging effect, risk aversion, and the price elasticity of HPU.
-This facilitates counterfactual simulations of optimal contracts with full insurance and a direct behavioral price (Holmström 1979): the ``first-best'' can be achieved with a 40-cent average charge per mile of HPU, while a 62-cent charge can resolve additional externalities on traffic congestion and injuries.
+Based on this finding, we develop a structural model to distinguish nudging effect, risk aversion, and the price elasticity of HPU.
+This facilitates counterfactual simulations of optimal contracts with full insurance and a direct price on HPU (Holmstro ̈m 1979).
+The ``first-best'' can be achieved with a 40-cent average charge per mile of HPU.
+A 62-cent charge can resolve additional externalities on traffic congestion and injuries.

 What is "Fallacies of Hope"?